lookang/TagUI/crawlSyllabusFromContentMap/README.md

 ## Applications

-possibly a stepping block of code for automation of tagging of any lessons questions to content map learning objectives.
+Possibly a stepping block of code for automation of tagging of any lessons questions to content map learning objectives.

+## Limitations

+1. unable to crawl Latex form of equations, might be better to just copy Content Map and work on the new copy and edit it on the webpage.

 ## Access Rights